 In my earlier days, I often heard “but it’s for the children / yoga / dogs / etc.” so you should be willing do the work for free or low price.
 Or they have continuous excuses why they can’t get you the content / images / payment.
 Don’t ever feel guilty for saying no. This is YOUR business.
 You set the rules.

 Tells you you’ll get great exposure since they’re well known – so they want a discount.

-I freely admit I’ve been guilty of doing this one in my earlier days.
+I freely admit I’ve been guilty of being enamored with a “celebrity” in my earlier days.
 I once met a celebrity who, while well-intentioned, had NO budget for what they wanted to do and had unrealistic expectations.
 In the end I only lost a couple of hours since I didn’t take it on – and not months of lost revenue.

 They’re not the decision maker